Menditect/documentation/docs/api.md

 Initiate the execution of a test configuration for the specified application instance(s) in the body.
 The execute process will be started asynchronously.
 The progress can be polled using the [Get testrun](#get-testrun) endpoint.

+The `retentionPeriodInDays` parameter is optional and can be omitted.
+If provided, the allowed values are 1, 2, 3, 4, 5, 6 and 7.
+If ommitted, the value is 2.

 The Coverage parameter in the body can be either `true` or `false`.
 This indicates whether to calculate coverage for applicable [Coverage Goals](coverage-goal) after the test was executed.

 :::note